 Carry over the same images, colors, and verbiage to prevent your customers from having to search the page for what they were promised in the ad.

 Why wait until the end of the campaign to determine which elements of your ads are working?
-Run a split test on every Facebook ad campaign, but make sure you’re only testing one element at a time.
+Run an A/B test on every Facebook ad campaign, but make sure you’re only testing one element at a time.
 For example, run two identical ads but use different: